VanBortleLab/dominatR/README.md

 - **Categorical entropy calculation:** Quickly identify features that are specific to a particular category or condition, as well as features that are relatively uniform across conditions

-- **Informative plots:** Generate informative and customizable plots that highlight feature dominance, aiding data interpretation and communication.
+- **Feature dominance plots:** Generate informative and customizable plots that highlight feature dominance, aiding data interpretation and communication.

 ## Installation